rezashomali/currency-frontend/README.md

 # currency-frontend

+I used currencylayer and because i was using free plan it doesn't allow me to change source of the currency so I implement a calculation for generating other currency rates.

+for changing the API KEY use congif.tsx in src folder.

 ## the challenge

 We are a company based in Munich, Germany and are expanding internationally to the US and Switzerland.
 We need to price our products in CHF and USD.
 Our pricing team needs a dashboard that show the current value of a EUR amount in CHF and USD.
 Also we would like to have an overview of the last two weeks conversion rates in a graphical chart.